Wilf Equivalences for Patterns in Rooted Labeled Forests: Acknowledgments

 \section{Acknowledgments}

 This research was funded by NSF-DMS grant 1949884 and NSA grant H98230-20-1-0009.
 The author thanks Amanda Burcroff, Swapnil Garg, and Alan Peng for fruitful discussions about this research and for reading drafts of the paper, as well as Noah Kravitz, Ashwin Sah, and Fan Zhou for helpful suggestions.
 The author also thanks Professor Joe Gallian for suggesting the problem and running the Duluth REU in which this research was conducted and Amanda Burcroff, Colin Defant, and Yelena Mandelshtam for fostering a productive virtual research environment through their mentorship.
+Finally, the author thanks the referee for catching errors through a careful reading.